Split Domain Routing: Getting Email for Your Domain at Two Providers

 - Have a dedicated server in our premium environment for regular day-to-day email usage, and

-- Have a shared email account in our basic environment that receives copies of their emails in this way so that if the premium environment were ever offline, they could still access all their email though our geographically separate basic environment.
+- Have a shared email account in our basic environment that receives copies of their emails in this way.
+If the premium environment were ever offline, email can be accessed through our geographically separate environment.

 Of course, one can achieve a similar level of redundancy with

-- Email Archival — to keep immutable copies of all inbound/outbound email.
+- Email Archival– to keep immutable copies of all inbound/outbound emails.

-- Email Continuity — a premium email filtering solution which spools your email in the case your inbound email servers are unavailable.
-It also allows you to send and receive email in this case.
+- Email Continuity– a premium email filtering solution that spools your email in the case your inbound email servers are unavailable.
+It also allows you to send and receive emails in this case.

 Which solution is better?
-A complete backup environment, or continuity+archival, or both, depends on your business and your disaster recovery needs.
+A complete backup environment, continuity, archival, or both depends on your business and disaster recovery needs.